-Table 3-1 lists the functions in libm.
+Table 14, "Contents of libm," on page 44 lists the functions in libm.
 For each mathematical function, the table gives only the name of the double precision version of the function.
 The library also contains a single precision version having the same name followed by an f and an extended/quadruple precision version having the same name followed by an l.